We are open - safety is our top priority!

 Dental Bonding – Our dentist can repair small chips and cracks in your child’s tooth with tooth-colored composite resin.

-Fillings – If your child has a cavity, our dentist can remove the decay, and then fill the cavity with an amalgam or composite filling.
+Fillings – If your child has a cavity, our dentist can remove the decay, and then fill the cavity with a composite filling.

 Baby Root Canal – We try to save damaged baby teeth with a baby root canal if the tooth isn’t ready to fall out.
 A baby root canal will stop the pain in your child’s tooth if decay has reached the pulp.